-Name Role Independent Status Jim Walker Non-executive Chair Yes Member for the whole period Chris Indermaur (Chair of the Nomination & Remuneration Committee) Non-executive Director Yes Member for the whole period Sybrandt van Dyk Non-executive Director Yes Member for the whole period
+Name Role Independent Status Jim Walker Non-executive Chair Yes Member for the whole period Linda O'Farrell (Chair of the Nomination & Remuneration Committee) Non-executive Director Yes Chair since 1 September 2022 Chris Indermaur Non-executive Director Yes Chair from July 2016 to 1 September 2022; Member from July 2016 to present Sybrandt van Dyk Non-executive Director Yes Member for the whole period

-Mr Chris Indermaur is the Chair of this Committee and is an independent, Non-executive Director.
+Linda O'Farrell is the Chair of this Committee and is an independent, Non-executive Director.

-Details of the number of meetings of the Nomination & Remuneration Committee held during the reporting period and members' attendance at those meetings is set out in the 2022 Annual Report (as part of the Directors' Report).
+Details of the number of meetings of the Nomination & Remuneration Committee held during the reporting period and members' attendance at those meetings is set out in the 2023 Annual Report (as part of the Directors' Report).